 - 41% used a moderately effective method: injectable contraception, vaginal ring, contraceptive patch, pills, diaphragm, or cervical cap

 - 18% used a less effective method: male condom, female condom, sponge, withdrawal, a fertility awareness-based method, or spermicide used alone

-- Male contraceptive methods: A majority of all male clients used male condoms (65%), followed by reliance on a female method (7%), withdrawal (3%), or vasectomy (1%).
+- Male contraceptive methods: Nearly two-thirds of all male clients used male condoms (62%), followed by reliance on a female method (7%), withdrawal (3%), or vasectomy (1%).

 Screening and Preventive Health Services

 Title X-funded STD and HIV screening services prevent transmission and adverse health consequences.

 - Clinics performed:

 - 2,142,561 chlamydia tests